The Do’s & Don’ts of Child Custody

 During the hearing, it is important to show the judge you are prepared to do what it takes to take proper care of, and obtain custody of your child.
 If they suggest you attend a parenting class, go to therapy or move to a bigger place, then take these things into serious consideration.
 By being agreeable, it can show just how far you are willing to go for your child.

-A lawyer, like a family lawyer in Collin County, TX, can help as you go through the process of a break-up, separation or divorce that involves children.
+A lawyer, can help as you go through the process of a break-up, separation or divorce that involves children.
 They can understand that things are going to be changing, and the creation of a new family dynamic must be established and offer strategy and support as you fight for custody of your child.